niplav/site/notes.md

-If factory farming can't be easily replaced with clean meat in the forseeable future, one might want to look for animals that are *least unethicl* to farm, mostly by them fulfilling the following conditions:
+If factory farming can't be easily replaced with clean meat in the forseeable future, one might want to look for animals that are *least unethical* to farm, mostly by them fulfilling the following conditions:

 * Small brain & low number of neurons
 * Easy to breed & fast reproduction cycle